b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 Kuisma, Mikael (2016).
 'How to run Debian or Ubuntu GNU/Linux on your Android: Integrating GNU/Linux with Android The Matrix Way'.
 Source: http://whiteboard.ping.se/Android/Debian (accessed: Sunday, February 18, 2024).
 Source: https://archive.org/details/kuisma-mikael-2016.-how-to-run-debian-or-ubuntu-gnu-linux-on-your-android-integr (accessed: Sunday, February 18, 2024)

+## Rooting Amdroid: Best Practice

+## Flashing Android: Best Practice

 # Addenda

+I have included various addenda as follows.
+Some of the topics surveyed in the addenda, may be better served, if usefully integrated into the body of the work proper, rather than as annexures in closure of the work.
+Particularly, upon reflection and due to knowledge from engaging the topics in a more detailed way, I hold that in closure of the body of the work, prior to the addenda, Android should be discussed in detail and in length; then privacy cum anonymity; then hardening; followed by rooting; then flashing.

 ## A. Demystifying Google Bard: An AI Playground for Coders